Archertakesitez/capstone_project_1001/README.md

 Our solutions are included in [capstone_DS14.pdf](/capstone_DS14.pdf) and their assocaited codes are included in [DS14_code.py](/DS14_code.py).

 ## Data Description
 This “spotify52kData.csv” dataset consists of data on 52,000 songs that were randomly picked from a variety of genres sorted in alphabetic order (a as in “acoustic” to h as in “hiphop”).
-For the purposes of this analysis, you can assume that the data for one song are independent for data from other songs.
+For the purposes of this analysis, we assume that the data for one song are independent for data from other songs.
+The first row of this dataset is the column headers, and the remaining rows (from 2 to 52001) are specific individual songs.
-### key features:
+### features:
-- **Row 1**: Column headers
-- **Row 2-52001**: Specific individual songs
 - **songNumber**: the track ID of the song, from 0 to 51999.
 Column 2: artist(s) – the artist(s) who are credited with creating the song.
 Column 3: album_name – the name of the album
 - **track_name**: the title of the specific track corresponding to the track ID
 - **popularity**: this is an important metric provided by spotify, an integer from 0 to 100, where a higher number corresponds to a higher number of plays on spotify.